It will be City's sixth League Cup final appearance and the first against Arsenal, who beat Chelsea in the last four.

 VAR will be used for the first time in an English cup final with Neil Swarbrick chosen as Video Assistant Referee with Peter Kirkup as his back-up.

-Gabriel Jesus is in contention to play in Sunday’s Carabao Cup final against Arsenal.
 The Brazilian striker has been out since New Year’s Eve after he suffered medial collateral ligament damage in the draw at Crystal Palace but returned to training earlier this week.

 Pep Guardiola says he will be assessed on Saturday before deciding on his involvement but believes his return from injury a huge boost to City’s season.